 A major gas pipeline passes close to the north west corner of the Plan area.
-The Latrobe Planning Scheme shows Schedule 1 to the Design and Development Overlay applied to a 200m wide step of land along the route of the pipeline.
-This Overlay extends approximately 55 m into the north west corner of the Plan area.
+The Latrobe Planning Scheme shows Schedule 1 to the Design and Development Overlay applied to a 200m wide strip of land along the route of the pipeline.
+This Overlay extends approximately 55m into the north west corner of the Plan area.